Michael W. Kraus

 Psychologist Michael W. Kraus explores the emotional and hierarchical dynamics of human social interactions.
 His current research explores the behaviors and emotional states that maintain and perpetuate economic and social inequality in society.
 He also studies the emotional processes that allow individuals and teams to work together more effectively.

 I was born and raised in Poway, California.
 I received my undergraduate and graduate training in social psychology from UC Berkeley.
-I am currently an Assistant Professor of psychology at the University of Illinois, Urbana-Champaign.
+I am currently an Assistant Professor at the Yale University School of Management.

 - Close Relationships

 - Culture and Ethnicity

 - Emotion, Mood, Affect